Firearms Safety & Training Basics

 4 - Be sure of your target and aware of what is beyond it.
 Your bullet may pass through your target and hit what is beyond it.

-How NOT to Shoot a Gun (contains Adult Language)
+(contains Adult Language)

 Types of Firearms